 In a week’s time, the transformation began to show.
 The little girl was so confident and proud that her mum was there that she pushed herself to perform better at the sport.
 Slowly other children wanted to partner with her because she was now an asset for the team.
 Priya’s efforts not only improved the child’s confidence and team spirit, her immunity and stamina also got much better.

 The rewards of positive engagement with your child’s school are aplenty.
 Volunteering has emerged as a powerful tool for parents who want to witness their child's learning from close quarters.
 Some positive outcomes that may motivate you to contribute your time and effort in volunteer roles at the school are:

-- Confidence building - Watching her parents take interest in the school's activities gives a positive boost to the child's confidence.
+- Confidence Building – Watching her parents take an interest in the school's activities gives a positive boost to the child's confidence.